andyavl/holbertonschool-shell/basics/README.md

 14-copy_html - A script that copy(updates) all the HTML files from the current working directory to the parent.
 15-lets_move - A script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 16-clean_emacs - A script that deletes all files in the current working directory that end with the character ~.
+17-tree - A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.